How-To

 Your Blink camera uses LED light flashes for notifications but what does green mean?

-If you’ve got a Blink Mini camera, you might have noticed a green light flashing on the front.
-This could be for various reasons, and we’ll walk you through what to resolve them.
+If you’ve got a Blink camera, you might have noticed a green light flashing on the front at any time after the initial setup.
+These affordable home security cameras use lights to tell you about issues, and we’ll walk you through what to do to resolve them.

 Whether it’s connectivity issues inside your network, or ones outside your walls, we’ll show you what to look for and what to do about it.